 Tom & Matty’s Monthly Montage, Sunday 1pm

-Former Youth & Community Worker, Creative Director, Youth Consultant and Social & Cultural Entrepreneur, Trevor Blackman has always believed in his capabilities since he was 14 year old; when he started working at his local BBC Radio station.
+Creative Director, Consultant and Cultural Entrepreneur, Trevor Blackman has always believed in his capabilities since he was 14 years old, when he started working at his local BBC Radio station.

 His no nonsense approach and strong management skills have also seen him accepted onto the Clore Leadership Programme which forms part of the British Council’s Cultural Leaders International Scheme.

 Trevor has mentored thousand of young people and adults – being a co-producer of lives.
-For Maritime Radio Trevor, is swapping his humanitarian pen for the interview chair with a series of in profile interviews from members of London’s diverse community of influencers; that contribute in so many ways to our local communities.
-Covering politics, education, sport, entertainment, music & business, tune in to his new talk show – Trevor Blackman Now.
+For Maritime Radio, Trevor is swapping his humanitarian pen for the interview chair, with a series of in profile interviews from members of London’s diverse ‘Community in Action’; that contribute in so many ways to our local communities.
+Covering politics, education, sport, entertainment, music & business.
+Tune into his new talk show.